 In that case, the student will be obliged to participate in an aptitude test before enrolment, and as and when necessary may be subject to a remediation in the first year of the bachelor.

-Section 3.
-Master's programme
+Subsection 2.
+Admission to a Master's programme

 Article 35 (Admission to a master's programme: General rule)